john-klingner/John_Klingner/README.md

 ## Publications

+* Distributed Robotic Self-Assembly using the DNA Tile Assembly Model by Ayan Dutta, John Klingner, Anshul Kanakia, and Nikolaus Correll.
+Pending review for ICRA 2015.
 * A Response Threshold Sigmoid Function Model for Swarm Robot Collaboration by Anshul Kanakia, John Klingner, and Nikolaus Correll.
 To be published with the proceedings of DARS 2014.
 * A Stick-Slip Omnidirectional Powertrain for Low-Cost Swarm Robotics: Mechanism, Calibration, and Control by John Klingner, Anshul Kanakia, Nicholas Farrow, Dustin Reishus, and Nikolaus Correll.
 Published with the proceedings of IROS 2014.
 * Miniature Six-channel Range and Bearing System: Algorithm, Analysis, and Experimental Validation by Nicholas Farrow, John Klingner, Dustin Reishus, and Nikolaus Correll.
 Published with the proceedings of ICRA 2014.